 The preparation of the consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the year.
-Areas where management uses subjective judgment include, but are not limited to, estimating the useful lives of long-lived assets and liabilities assumed in a business combination and the subsequent impairment assessment of long-lived assets, intangible assets, intangible assets and goodwill, determining the provision for accounts receivable, determining the value-added tax ("VAT") receivables, accounting for deferred income taxes and accounting for the share-based compensation.
+Areas where management uses subjective judgment include, but are not limited to, estimating the useful lives of long-lived assets and intangible assets, identifying separate accounting units and estimating rebates related to revenue transactions, assessing the initial valuation of the assets acquired and liabilities assumed in a business combination and the subsequent impairment assessment of long-lived assets, intangible assets and goodwill, determining the provision for accounts receivable, determining the value-added tax ("VAT") receivables, accounting for deferred income taxes and accounting for the share-based compensation.
 The results of the continuing operations and discontinued operations are determined by using a combination of specific identification of revenues and certain costs as well as a reasonable allocation of the remaining costs using applicable cost drivers where specific identification is not determinable.
 Changes in facts and circumstances may result in revised estimates.
 Actual results could differ from those estimates, and as such, differences may be material to the consolidated financial statements.